Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

         printf("n is greater than 0\n");
 ```

-Although the second `if` statement is nested inside the first, C programmers don’t usually indent it.
+Although the second `if` statement is nested inside the first, C programmers don't usually indent it.
 Instead, they align each else with the original `if`:

 ```C
 if (n < 0)